THE 2026-27 APPLICATION FOR ADMISSION IS NOW LIVE

 If you do not have a monologue you may use the monologue from this link: CPFA Theatre Audition Monologue

-State your name, character (if available), name of the Musical, and title of the song for the camera before performing your piece.
-This is called “slating.”
-Look directly into the camera while slating.
+Begin by stating your name, character (if available), the name of the musical, and the title of the song directly to the camera.
+This is called slating.
+Look straight into the camera while slating.

 High School students interested in taking Film and Media Production or Screenwriting at the On-Site program are strongly encouraged to submit at least one film, or supporting film production materials (screenplays, storyboards, etc.)